andrezimpel/gatsby-plugin-gdpr-cookies/README.md

 #### `trackingId`

 Here you place your Google Analytics tracking ID.
+Analytics 4 is supported by the plugin beginning with v1.0.12.

 #### `cookieName`